gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 Not with the current bastion controller.
 It requires a Gardener-managed public subnet which does not exist in BYO mode.
 Use AWS Systems Manager Session Manager or a bastion in a user-managed public subnet instead.

-### Are VPC gateway endpoints still managed by Gardener in BYO mode?
+### Are VPC gateway endpoints managed by Gardener in BYO mode?

-Yes.
-VPC gateway endpoints configured via `vpc.gatewayEndpoints` (e.g., S3, DynamoDB) are still created and deleted by Gardener even in BYO mode.
-This is the one exception to the "no networking resources" rule and is intentional -- these endpoints are essential for AWS service access without NAT/IGW.
+No. The `gatewayEndpoints` field in the VPC configuration is ignored in BYO mode.
+VPC gateway endpoints require route table associations to function, and since Gardener does not manage route tables in BYO mode, it cannot make endpoints functional.
+Users must create and manage their own VPC endpoints, including associating them with their route tables.

 ## Success Criteria